icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 #### icrc72_get_broadcasters

-Returns a list of all Broadcasters known to the system, supports pagination and statistical filters.
+Returns a list of all Broadcasters known to the system, and supports pagination and statistical filters.

 - **Parameters**:
   - `prev : opt nat`: Optional.
 The principal of the last Broadcaster from the previous query result for pagination continuation.